rede-org/language-design/specification/annexes/annex-c/mappings.md

 ```

 ```
-someEnum = anEnum with someMapping,
+someEnum is anEnum with someMapping,
 ```

 ```
-someInt = someList with listToHalfSum,
+someInt is someList with listToHalfSum,
 ```

 ### Inline